 The cache in the OneDrive app has accumulated too much.

 If you are also bothered by this problem, you can continue reading the article to learn how to easily fix the OneDrive not syncing but says "Up to date" error.

-Learn the following 6 effective methods to quickly solve your problem.
-If the error is complicated, please check for bonus tips.
+Learn the following 6 effective methods to quickly solve your OneDrive says it's up to date but it's not problem.
+If the error is complicated, please check for the bonus tip.

-Resetting OneDrive may solve the program did not sync individual files, and it will complete the full sync after OneDrive is reset.
+Resetting OneDrive may solve most OneDrive sync issues like the program did not sync individual files, since it will complete the full sync after OneDrive is reset.
 To reset OneDrive and fix the problem of not being able to connect to OneDrive, just follow the steps below:

 Step 1.
 Press Windows+R, and then type in the dialog: %localappdata%\Microsoft\OneDrive\ OneDrive .exe /reset, and press Enter to confirm.